d4NY0H/spek-core/README.md

 - `docs/05_legend_system.md`
 - `docs/06_platform_strategy_and_roadmap.md`

-These documents define the project completely.
+These documents define the project fully and are considered authoritative.

 ---